killer-r2d2/gulp_starterproject_2021/README.md

 So, i deceided to use flexbox for the newsSection and css-grid for the magazinSection.

 4. The pngs for the discovery Section were not available.
-My scool made Beda Bächler has organized these for the class.
+My school made Beda Bächler has organized these for the class.
 I now owe him a beer.
 ![](https://media.giphy.com/media/zXubYhkWFc9uE/giphy.gif)

 ###TECHNOLOGY CONCEPT (INCL.
-EVALUATION OF THE TECHNOLOGIY, AND JUSTIFICATION):
+EVALUATION OF THE TECschuleHNOLOGIY, AND JUSTIFICATION):

 ###SUMMARY AND OUTLOOK, PERSONAL NOTE: